Doctor of Psychology in Clinical Psychology

 - Applicants must hold a baccalaureate degree from a regionally accredited institution and must have earned an undergraduate cumulative grade point average (GPA) of 3.2 or better on a 4.0 scale, or for prior graduate work, the applicant must have earned a cumulative GPA of 3.5 or better on a 4.0 scale.

 - By the time of matriculation, applicants must have earned the equivalent of 18 semester hours in psychology, with a grade of "B” or better in each course.
 Prerequisite courses for matriculation include Abnormal Psychology, one developmental psychology course, and one biological science course (e.g. Human Physiology, Biology, Human Anatomy, Biological Psychology or Physiological Psychology).
 A prior course in statistics is highly recommended but not required.

-- For the academic year beginning Fall 2013, applicants must possess a combined Verbal and Quantitative GRE score of at least 302 and an Analytic Writing score of at least 4.0.
+- Applicants must possess a combined Verbal and Quantitative GRE score of at least 302 and an Analytic Writing score of at least 4.0.
 In evaluating candidates for the PsyD emphasis is placed on academic record, professional accomplishments and achievements, publications, and awards.